-- The upstream boundary is defined by the extent of the catchment and the sub catchment inputs.
-The majority of the catchment has been modelled hydraulically.
+- The upstream boundary has been selected to ensure the major roads are modelled hydraulically and to ensure complex floodplains are represented (particularly on the Maaroom catchment).
 Sub catchments from the URBS model are connected via 2D SA connections to the Tuflow model. - A downstream boundary that is a sufficient distance from the interest areas, however it is noted that this is restricted due to the close proximity to Sandy Strait.
 The downstream boundary has been assigned using a HT boundary to simulate existing and climate change runs.
 Council's required climate change parameters required Mean High Water Springs (MHWS) plus 800mm for climate change (sea level rise).